JensBender/chatgpt-cover-letter-generator/README.md

 - Log in to your OpenAI account or create one if you haven't already.
 - Create a new project:
   - Navigate to your account **Dashboard** and click **Create project**.
-  - Name your project `chatgpt-cover-letter-generator` (or choose another name).
+  - Name your project (e.g., chatgpt-cover-letter-generator).
 - Create an API key:
   - In the **Dashboard**, navigate to **API keys**.
-  - Name the key (e.g., chatgpt-cover-letter-generator) and and click **Create new secret key**.
+  - Name the key (e.g., chatgpt-cover-letter-generator) and click **Create new secret key**.
   - Under **Permissions**, select **Restricted** and allow only **Write** permissions for **Model capabilities** for better security.
 - Save your API key in `your_information.py`:
   ```